Ajrarn/Natao/README.md

 ## Why another Markdown Editor ?

-Unlike other more conventional Markdown Editors, Natao has been designed, from the ground up, to help students write essays and calculate mathematical formulas clearly, easily and elegantly.
+Unlike other more conventional Markdown Editors, Natao has been designed, from the ground up, to help students write essays and calculate mathematical formulas clearly, easily, and elegantly.

 Natao has also been designed to help its users organize their Natao-produced documents along standardized folder structures.